 It seems like most holidays focus on food, and usually include something sweet like candy or chocolate.
-Don't get me wrong, I love a yummy piece of dark chocolate!
 If you're looking to make this Valentine's Day a little healthier for you and your family, consider starting the day with a fruit-filled smoothie (see the recipe below) or a parfait.
-I love smoothies and parfaits because you don't need to follow a recipe.
+Smoothies and parfaits are easy to prepare because you don't need to follow a recipe.
 Choose your family's favorite fruits and yogurt, place in a blender with a little milk or 100% juice and blend to a desired consistency for a smoothie.
 For a parfait, layer fruit and yogurt, then top with granola or nuts.

 Fruit is a quick, easy, and healthy Valentine's treat.
-While looking for ideas for my children, I came across two cute ideas using Clementines/cuties and applesauce.
+Consider using these two cute ideas using clementines/Cuties* and applesauce.
 The messages read, "Happy Valentine's Day Cutie" & "You're AWESOMEsauce Valentine."
 Be creative and think outside the box.
 Visit with your children about healthier alternatives and let them help you pick them out at the store.
-Check out the "Non-food Valentine Ideas" below for ideas for daycare or school.
+Check out the "Non-food Valentine Ideas" below for ideas for childcare or school.

 - Friendship bracelets